Pando (tree): Size and age

-Most agree, based on Barnes' work and later work, that Pando encompasses 42.89 ha, weighs an estimated 6000 metric ton or 13.2 million pounds, and features an estimated 47,000 stems, which die individually and are replaced by genetically identical stems that are sent up from the tree's vast root system, a process known as "suckering".
+Most agree, based on Barnes's work and later work, that Pando encompasses 42.89 ha, weighs an estimated 6000 metric ton or 13.2 million pounds, and features an estimated 47,000 stems, which die individually and are replaced by genetically identical stems that are sent up from the tree's vast root system, a process known as "suckering".
 The root system is estimated to be several thousand years old, with habitat modeling suggesting a maximum age of 14,000 years and 16,000 years by the latest (2024) estimate.
 Individual stems do not typically live more than 100–130 years.
-Pando's landmass spreads from 2,700 m (8,900 ft) above sea level to approximately 2,773 m (9,098 ft) above sea level along the western side of a steep basin wall.
+Pando's landmass spreads from 2,700 m (8,900 ft) above sea level to approximately 2,813 m (9,230 ft) above sea level along the western side of a steep basin wall.

 Mitton and Grant summarize the development of stems in aspen clones: